DanielLarsenNZ/HelloAspDotNetCore/README.md

 When these two settings are present, the text content of a Blob will be displayed on the home page.

 * `Blob.StorageConnectionString` - Storage Account Connection String
-* `Blob.Path` - Path to a Blob to display the contents of on the home page
+* `Blob.Path` - Path to a Blob in the format `container/path/to/file` to display the contents of on the home page